andreasvarga/MatrixPencils.jl/README.md

 ## Future plans

-The collection of tools will be extended by adding new functionality, such as tools for the manipulation of regular pencils (e.g., reduction to forms with separated finite and infinite eigenvalues or to a block-diagonal structure), manipulation of structured linear pencils with application to polynomial and rational matrices, etc.
+The collection of tools will be extended by adding new functionality, such as tools for the manipulation of regular pencils (e.g., reduction to block-diagonal structures), manipulation of structured linear pencils with application to polynomial and rational matrices, etc.